 Welcome to the Infertility Center of St. Louis

 Over the last 43 years, Sherman J. Silber, M.D., has pioneered most of the “miracle” infertility treatments now accepted around the world for male as well as female infertility.
 These breakthroughs include microscopic vasectomy reversal, tubal ligation reversal, ICSI (intra-cytoplasmic sperm injection), male infertility even when there is little to no sperm and improving success rates with IVF (in vitro fertilization) while reducing IVF costs and eliminating complications through his remarkable Mini-IVF technology which greatly simplifies IVF and improves success rates even with older patients.
 He was also the first to pioneer in the United States: egg freezing to preserve fertility, ovary transplantation and preserving fertility in cancer patients.

 “Infertile couples from all over the world come to St. Louis, Missouri, to chase their dream, because Dr. Sherman Silber and his team are simply the best there is.” – Discovery Health Channel Documentary

 Dr. Silber performed IVF live on The Today Show.
-Watch the videos from the start process all the way to the ultra sound.
+You can see all the shows from beginning to the baby.

 In 2007, Dr. Silber published a completely revised and updated version of his classic book, How to Get Pregnant, which lays out in simple, clear terms the basic information that will help infertile couples learn how they can have a healthy, happy baby, and help younger women preserve their fertility.